rahukuma/contacts/README.md

 What is pending :
 1. API response pagination.
 2. Test doesn't include many contacts CRUD.Need files and will take some time.
+3. Server is accessed on http protocol.Need to integrate SSL to server.

 How to build :
 1.Start tomcat server(either from here or from apache site with version 8)